socrata/opendatanetwork.com/README.md

 To install `casperjs` globally, run `npm install -g casperjs`.
 Tests are stored in the [/tests](/tests) directory and can be run using `npm test`.

+Sometimes, running tests will trigger a webserver restart which will then cause many tests to fail.
+If this happens, start the server using `node app.js`.

 #### Integration Tests